nearit/Android-UI-Bindings/docs/NOTIFICATIONS.md

 </service>
 ```

-If your app is in background (e.g. an user closed it and maybe killed it) your user will receive a simple notification.
+When your app is in background (e.g. an user closed it and maybe killed it) your user will receive a simple notification.
 When the notification is tapped, the app is launched and the content dialog appears.
-When your app is in foreground, background events are notified in heads-up style.
+Additionally, when your app is in foreground, background events are notified in heads-up style.